top of page

 METHOD:

-Put sliced rhubarb into a large glass vessel with sugar and water, add the ginger. give it a good stir cover with muslin and secure mouth of vessel with rubber band or tie.
+Put the sliced rhubarb into a large glass vessel with sugar and water, add the ginger and give it a good stir.
+Cover the container with a muslin cloth and secure the mouth of the vessel with a rubber band or tie.
+Give it a stir every day.
 Leave for 4-5 days or till you are happy with the colour and developing flavours.
+You will know when it is ready when there is fermentation evident with the bubbles and also you can taste it.
+It will be slightly fizzy on the tongue.

 bottom of page